Tuscan Hill Towns by Train from Florence

 Certaldo Alto built almost entirely of brick is a fortified medieval village very well preserved despite the bombing during World War 2.
 All the buildings were built facing onto Via Boccaccio which honors its most famous resident- the poet Giovanni Boccaccio.
 Casa Boccaccio which has been totally rebuilt is now a museum.
 Climb to the top of the loggia (only a few floors) for a fantastic view of the valley below and as far as San Gimignano.

 Facing onto the little piazza is the church of Santi Michele e Jacopo (Saints Michael and James).
-Built in the 13th century but damaged in the war the interior has been restored to original Romanesque appearance.
+Built in the 13th century but damaged in the war the interior has been restored to its original Romanesque appearance.
 Step inside for a quick peek of the Della Robbia shrines on either side of the main altar and locate the bust of the aforementioned poet sculpted in 1503.
-To the left of the church is the 14th century cloister.
+To the left of the church is the 14th-century cloister.

 Continue on up the street to Palazzo Pretoria originally the castle of the Conti Alberti who lived there until the 13th century when it became the residence of the Florentine Delegate.
 Notice the facade decorated with picturesque coats of arms in stone and glazed terracotta which record the Governors (Vicari) sent from Florence throughout the centuries.
 There is also a chapel of the doubting St. Thomas off the courtyard.